averygoodidea/averygoodwebapp-earthbucket/src/posts/post.md

 9\.
 Now, navigate to `<environment>`.`<domainName>` and enter the `<authUser>` and `<authPass>`.
 You should now be able to sign into the lower environment.

 To add, update and/or delete auth users at a later date, just edit the '`<environment>-EarthBucketBasicAuthTable`', accordingly.

+To recap, the aim of this blog post has been to demonstrate how you can achieve Basic Authentication in an AWS Serverless environment.
+I hope that you have found this helpful.